 The School of Drama is committed to educating each individual’s mind, body and spirit.
-Rigorous coursework is coupled with intensive production work to produce actors ready to compete at the highest level in today’s demanding professional environment in theater, television and film.
+Rigorous coursework is coupled with intensive production work to produce actors ready to compete for acting careers at the highest level in today’s demanding professional environment in theater, television and film.

 Productions are our most important classrooms, where intensive study is united in deep explorations of work from across the classical and contemporary repertory.
 An actor graduating from the School of Drama will possess a finely honed technique and a discriminating artistic sensibility.